Solohorn/duplicate-ISBNs/README.md

 Features:
 The script flags invalid ISBNs.
-The script lists duplicate ISBNs.
+The script lists ISBNs that appear in more than one record.
+Flags duplicate ISBNs within a single record.

 Options:
 The unique key is assumed to be in 9xx$a or 001.
 The 001 is the default.